What leaked audio tells us about Trump-linked "election integrity" efforts

 Michael Roman, who served as director of election day operations for the Trump 2020 campaign, also took part in the summit.

-About a month prior, Roman was subpoenaed by the January 6th committee in congress.
+About a month prior, Roman was subpoenaed by the Jan.
+6 committee in Congress.

 "The Select Committee is in possession of communications reflecting your involvement in a coordinated strategy to contact Republican members of state legislatures in certain states that former President Trump had lost and urge them to 'reclaim' their authority by sending an alternate slate of electors that would support former President Trump," said committee chair Bennie Thompson in a letter to Roman regarding the subpoena.
 "It appears that you helped direct the Trump campaign staffers participating in this effort."